10 July 2023

 The truth is if you try and completely change your body clock in one night, you might find that you can’t switch off and you’ll end up staying up even later than you usually would.

-Go for a walk or get some light exercise and try to go to bed early enough so that you get a good night’s sleep, but late enough that you’ll be in dreamland as soon as your head hits the pillow.
+Go for a walk or get some light exercise and try to go to bed early enough so you get a good night’s sleep.
+But late enough that you’ll be in dreamland as soon as your head hits the pillow.